sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* The default sitemap colors are no longer dark/green, but WordPress colored (darker/blue), instead.
 	* The "maximum image preview size" copyright directive bug has been fixed by Google.
 Therefore, the restrictions and warnings have been lifted.
+* **Other:**
+	* We're maintaining the UTC timestamp workaround brought in [version 4.0.4](https://theseoframework.com/changelog/4-0-4/), because it works as intended all around.

 **For translators:**